ExaScience/Aki-Predictor/README.md

 * change_data_size: does random subsampling of available training data
 * cluster_drift: subset of the data by EMR system: train on pre-2008 data and test it on the subset post-2008, ignore patients that appear in both systems.
 ```
+# Expected output

+The main expected output of the postgres and the pre-process scripts are csv files with data extracted and cleaned from either the demo or the main dataset.
+The output of the aki-ml.py are performances in achieved AUROCs of the model on the test sets for each scenario.